If you ship goods domestically, you may wonder why you need to know Incoterms too. FOB is FOB, isn't it?

 Well, actually, no—they’re not!

-While the vast majority of companies in the U.S. use the shipping terms identified under the U.S. Uniform Commercial Code (UCC) when shipping domestically, these shipping terms aren't appropriate to use when exporting.
+While the vast majority of companies in the United States use the shipping terms identified under the U.S. Uniform Commercial Code (UCC) when shipping domestically, these shipping terms aren't appropriate to use when exporting.

-The codes you use for domestic shipping mean something different when shipping internationally (like the term FOB: Shippers often use a variation like FOB Seller or FOB Buyer domestically, which isn’t appropriate internationally because of its very specific meaning.)
+The codes you use for domestic shipping mean something different when shipping internationally.
+Domestic shippers often use a variation of the term FOB, for instance, which isn’t appropriate internationally because of its very different meaning in that regard.
 Not only are the Incoterms different for both scenarios, but they also happen to be acronyms, which can make them even more confusing and difficult to remember.

 In this article, we’ll look in-depth at Incoterms—what they are and how they originated, how to apply them, how exporters and importers benefit from them, and why they matter.

 What Are Incoterms 2020 Rules?

 Incoterms 2020 rules are the official terms published by the International Chamber of Commerce (ICC).
 They are a voluntary, authoritative, globally-accepted, and adhered-to text for determining the responsibilities of buyers and sellers for the delivery of goods under sales contracts for international trade.
 Incoterms closely correspond to the U.N.
 Convention on Contracts for the International Sales of Goods.
 Incoterms are known and implemented by all major trading nations.

 Incoterms are only part of the whole export contract.
 They don’t say anything about the price to be paid or the method of payment that is used in the transaction.
 Furthermore, Incoterms don’t deal with the transfer of ownership of the goods, breach of contract, or product liability; all of these issues need to be considered in the contract of sale.
 Also, Incoterms can’t override any mandatory laws.

 The Origin of Incoterms